 You can also find a foundation that fits your specific needs: If you have dry skin there are moisturizing formulas, if you have mature skin there are anti-aging formulas, and so forth.
 While most women use sponges or their fingers, the best way to apply foundation is with a brush.
 A brush blends the makeup the best and gives you an even amount of coverage all over the face.

-Application tip: Start applying foundation in more problem areas such as around the nose first where it can tend to get red and then blend out in all other areas of the face to ensure everything gets covered.
-Starting in the center of your face is a great way to cover problem areas first before everything else.
+Start applying foundation in more problem areas such as around the nose first where it can tend to get red and then blend out in all other areas of the face to ensure everything gets covered.
+This is a great way to cover problem areas first before everything else.

 Tinted moisturizer is quick and easy to use and provides light coverage for a natural, fresh look.
 It contains a little color and moisturizer and usually sunscreen.
 If your skin is pretty great and you don't have much to cover, a tinted moisturizer could work for you.
 Use your fingers or a foundation brush to apply the tinted moisturizer.
 A brush will give you a more precise application.